usymmij/virtual-drivetrain.js/model generation/data collection/structure.md

 # numpy
  - input list

-   >The *input* list is 2 dimensional, where the first ddimension is used as an index for the data collected and the second dimension comprises of the following data in that order
+   >The *input* list is 2 dimensional, where the first dimension is used as an index for the data collected and the second dimension comprises of the following data in that order

    - timestamp
    - next timestamp